Venues

 Old shack in the middle of nowhere in Friedrichshain, but since they

-the summer when they open their front yard for BBQ and open air parties
+in summer when they open their front yard for BBQ and open air parties

 or little markets on Sunday afternoons.